 What Are the Benefits of Income Protection Insurance?

 Income protection insurance can normally be customized to its holder’s needs, with cover levels and duration adjustable to personal circumstances and budget.
-So, a policy can be set to pay an agreed sum or percentage of salary for an agreed period of time (usually between 1 and 5 years) with the premium set accordingly.
-The period of time the insured must be off work (often called the ‘wait period’) before a claim can be submitted can also be adjusted – the longer this period of time, the lower the premium payable.
+So, a policy can be set to pay an agreed sum or percentage of salary for an agreed period of time (usually between one and five years) with the premium set accordingly.
+This period of time for which the insured must be off work (often called the ‘wait period’) before a claim can be submitted can also be adjusted – the longer this period of time, the lower the premium payable.

 Both life insurance and income protection may be tax deductible.
 This is not the same for other insurance types so it could be considered as an exclusive financial advantage for this sort of policy.
 However the tax deduction is not applicable in all countries.
 Everything will depend on the country you are based in and the tax regulations there.